The CRA Voluntary Disclosure Program: Everything There Is To Know in 2020

 What is the Voluntary Disclosures Program (VDP)?

-The Voluntary Tax Disclosure Program provides the taxpayer with the opportunity to voluntarily disclose inaccurate or incomplete information, or disclose information not previously reported in their income tax filings.
+The Voluntary Tax Disclosure Program is a tax amnesty program that provides the taxpayer with the opportunity to avoid tax penalties, interest, and prosecution by voluntarily disclosing inaccurate or incomplete information, or disclose information not previously reported in their income tax filings.
+Eligibility for the Voluntary Disclosure Program includes unreported income, unfiled tax returns, disclosures for excise taxes, income tax filings, source deductions, duties under various statutes and GST/HST filings.

 Examples of what a taxpayer may not have reported are: